iExecBlockchainComputing/floor-price-checker/README.md

 ### Confidential Computing and TEE
 In order to benefit from the computation confidentiality offered by Trusted Execution Environnements, we first need to sconify our dApp.

-To do that, just run the `./sconify.sh` script.
+To do that, just run the following :
 ```
 ./sconify.sh
 ```